 But, unlike St. George, he did not know when to retire.
 The more he succeeded, the more he became bewitched with the thought of a world free of dragons, and the less capable he became of ever returning to private life.
 He needed his dragons.
 He could only live by fighting for causes—the people, the poor, the exploited, the colonially oppressed, the underprivileged and the underdeveloped.

 As an ageing warrior, he grew breathless in his pursuit of smaller and smaller dragons—for the big dragons were now harder to come by.Kenneth Minogue

 In essence, St George in Retirement Syndrome describes the pathological state an initially heroic person can wind up in.
-After having succeeded in a righteous battle the winner becomes preoccupied with increasingly trivial causes and ends up unable to call it quits.
+After having succeeded in a righteous battle, the winner becomes preoccupied with increasingly trivial causes.
+In the end, the hero is too committed and too proud to call it quits.
 What started out as a laudable pursuit is now indistinguishable from madness.

 You don’t have to be an outspoken liberal to suffer from this condition, though.
 In fact, political convictions may not have much of an influence.
 Just like the broader meaning of the original legend, I think our syndrome reflects a general problem rooted in the human condition.
 It all seems to imply a counter-intuitive truth: achievement can be dangerous.

 When it comes to potential downsides to achievement, there are three things we might consider: the relationship between achievement and pleasure, the postponement of a task and the role of our ego.

 Goals and Dopamine